Since-1998/Since-1998/README.md

-# 👋 Hi there, I’m Since!
+# 👋 Hello, I’m Since!

 _A Project Engineer turned explorer of technology and the world._